Toward a Comprehensive Exploration of Flavored Dark Matter Models: Conclusions

 For the leptophilic scenario, we find that the relic density requirement is the most restrictive constraint, excluding roughly 97\% of the parameter space points before applying other bounds.
 The surviving points are further shaped by strong limits from charged-lepton flavor-violating decays such as $\mu \to e \gamma$, which remove large regions of parameter space with sizable off-diagonal couplings.
 Collider searches for missing energy signatures still allow for a substantial viable region, as current limits only exclude a subset of points with $M_{\tilde{\chi}_1} < 200\,\mathrm{GeV}$ and $M_\varphi < 500\,\mathrm{GeV}$, while higher masses remain unconstrained by the LHC\@.

 In the quark-coupling scenario, the combination of relic density, direct detection, and flavor constraints leaves only a small fraction of viable points.
 As flavor data places stringent limits on the parameter space, we study two particular coupling structures -- a general hierarchical scenario and a bottom-philic scenario.
-While both scenarios behave similarly concerning the relic density constraint, limits from direct detection, collider and flavor observables differ significantly.
-Direct detection limits from LZ and XENON1T exclude about one third of the points in the general hierarchical scenario -- mostly points with DM coupling dominantly to the down quark -- while in the bottom-philic scenario those limits rule out only 5\% of the cosmologically allowed parameter points.
-Collider searches using jets$\,+\,\slashed E_T$ and $b$-tagged final states potentially reaching mediator masses up to roughly 1.9~TeV and DM masses up to about 1.1~TeV exclude a subset of points in this region.
+While both scenarios behave similarly concerning the relic density constraint, limits from direct detection, collider and flavor observables differ significantly. {Direct detection limits from LZ and XENON1T exclude about one third of the points in the general hierarchical scenario -- predominantly points with sizable couplings to first-generation quarks, for which tree-level SD scattering is most relevant -- while in the bottom-philic scenario those limits rule out only 5\% of the cosmologically allowed parameter points, with the loop-induced SI contribution dominating.} Collider searches using jets$\,+\,\slashed E_T$ and $b$-tagged final states potentially reaching mediator masses up to roughly 1.9~TeV and DM masses up to about 1.1~TeV exclude a subset of points in this region.
 Due to the suppressed bottom content of colliding protons, in the bottom-philic case, mediator-pair production is dominated by its strong interactions and therefore the maximal LHC reach is reduced in this case, constraining points with mediator masses up to around 1.1~TeV only.
-In addition, we find that higher multiplicity final states, obtained when the mediator decays to a heavier dark flavor leading to cascade decays, are suppressed.
+In addition, we find that higher multiplicity final states, obtained when the mediator decays to a heavier dark flavor leading to cascade decays, are suppressed. {For underabundant DM, we find qualitatively similar behavior, with collider and flavor constraints becoming stronger and direct detection gaining additional relevance in the quark-coupling scenario.}